-The Center for Counseling & Victims' Services Program (CCVS) provides free counseling services to the community.
+The Counseling & Victims' Services Program (CVS) provides free counseling services to the community.
 We are able to assist with a variety of issues including recovering from crime victimization, coping with intimate partner abuse, building healthier relationships, managing stress and anxiety, career and work goals, healing from abuse and trauma, etc.

 We will work with you to create a safe, non-judging, empowering relationship where you are free to be yourself, discover blind spots that may be getting in your way, and reclaim your choices and ownership of your life and what you want to do with it.
 With couples and families, we will work with you to address any systemic or individual issues that may be getting in the way of healthy relationships with your loved ones.

 - Individual Counseling